Email Delivery

 Email Delivery and Content

-We use SendGrid for all of our email delivery.
-Through them we implement all of the email delivery best practices including sending all email from designated IP addresses, using authentication mechanisms such as SPF, DKIM and DMARC and from addresses that reverse to our IP addresses.
-All of these things help mail providers quickly determine whether we are a spammer or a legitimate email sender.
+We use SendGrid for all email delivery and follow best practices to ensure successful delivery.
+This includes sending from designated IP addresses and using authentication mechanisms such as SPF, DKIM, and DMARC.
+All emails are also sent from domains that reverse-resolve to our IP addresses.
+These practices help mail providers identify us as a legitimate sender.

 Handling Bounces and Unsubscribes